Assistant Professor (Women's & Gender Studies)

 In addition, applicants should arrange for three confidential letters of reference to be sent (either by the references themselves or by appropriate department personnel) to [email protected].

 For more information contact Dr. Jacqueline Goodman, Search Committee Chair, at [email protected] or (734) 487-1177.
-Review of applications will begin November 26, 2018 and will continue until the position is filled.
+Review of applications will begin immediately and will continue until the position is filled.